RobertaMeireles/ReactNative-Todo/README.md

 npm install
 ```

-- Create your database in firebase and include credencials it in database/firebase.js
+- Create your database in firebase and include your credencials in database/firebase.js

 ## Run